-We set out to demystify cloth diapering and to find the very best of 15 popular cloth systems.
-Over a year-long testing period, we put the top competing diapers through intensive evaluation including daily hands on testing, lab tests of absorbency, research about eco-health, side-by-side comparison fit, leakage, and comfort for baby, and of course, ease-of-use for parents and caregivers.
-While many parents find modern cloth systems easier to use than expected, diapering with cloth can be intimidating in both selection of the right brand, and learning how to use the diaper system.
-There is a lot to consider and to that end we performed our most extensive test ever, teaming up a pediatrician and a cloth diapering preschool teacher (along with a toddler and infant respectively), to try each competing brand to find the very best.
+Our goal in this review was to unmask the mystery that is cloth diapering and to find the very best of 15 carefully selected cloth systems.
+During a testing period of one year, we put competing diapers through intensive side by side evaluation.
+Tests included daily hands-on use, absorbency lab tests, research about the eco-health of each diaper, side-by-side examinations of fit, leakage, and level of comfort for baby, and last but not least, ease-of-use those changing the diapers.
+Many parents will find modern day cloth diapering much easier to use than expected, but using cloth can still be overwhelming trying to select the right brand, and then learning how to use the diaper system.
+There are many aspects to consider and with that in mind, we implemented our most extensive test to date.
+After teaming up a pediatrician and a cloth diapering preschool teacher (along with a toddler and infant respectively), we were able to determine our favorite diapers among competing brands.

 Read the full review below >

 Test Results and Ratings

 |Displaying 1 - 5 of 15||≪ Previous | View All | Next ≫|